CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

    ```

     ![](./media/5.png "Lab Environment")
-1. If you've previously installed the connectedk8s, k8s-extension, and customlocation extensions, update to the latest version using the following command:
+1. If you've previously installed the connectedk8s, k8s-extension, and custom location extensions, update to the latest version using the following command:

    ```
    az extension update --name connectedk8s